Aseptuva

 Non Equity Assistance in 2016

-Rayform SA specializes in innovative light redirection technology that enhances design possibilities for luxury products and packaging.
-Founded in 2016 and based in Ecublens, Switzerland, the company employs a proprietary computer algorithm to calculate the three-dimensional surfaces necessary for producing specific light images.
-By modifying the shape of transparent or reflective surfaces according to the algorithm's output, Rayform redirects incoming light to create clear and intricate images on adjacent surfaces.
-This technology not only allows for unique artistic and design applications but also serves as a tool for brands to create memorable consumer experiences and combat counterfeiting.
+Rayform SA is a Swiss company specializing in innovative light redirection technology that enables unique design possibilities for luxury products and packaging.
+Founded in 2016 and based in Ecublens, the company employs a proprietary computer algorithm to calculate the three-dimensional surfaces necessary for creating target images from light.
+By modifying the shape of transparent or reflective surfaces according to the algorithm's specifications, Rayform's technology redirects incoming light to produce clear and detailed images on adjacent surfaces.
+This capability not only enhances the visual appeal of consumer products but also aids artists, designers, and brands in crafting memorable experiences while providing a means to combat counterfeiting.

 Non Equity Assistance in 2016